-Life Stage Habitat Substrate Temperature Eggs Eggs are pelagic and buoyant, mostly at depths of 30-70 m in Pelagic Most abundant in the water column where the fall, as far down as 110 m bottom temperatures are in the winter, and from 10-30 between 12 and 19°C. m in the spring.
-Larvae Planktonic; most abundant 19 Dominant in sandy substrates Larvae have been found 83 km from shore at depths of or where there was a transition in temperatures ranging around 10-70 m.
-From October from fine sand to silt and clay. from 0-23°C, but are to May larvae and postlarvae most abundant between migrate inshore to coastal and 9 and 18°C. estuarine nursery areas.
-Juveniles Juveniles are distributed Dominant in sandy substrates Most juveniles are inshore and in many estuaries or in transition areas from fine caught over a range of throughout their range during sand to silt and clay.
-Juvenile temperatures from 10- spring, summer, and fall. and adult summer flounder 27°C in the fall, from 3 will hide in vegetation to 13°C in the winter, from ambush prey.
-3-17°C in the spring, and from 10-27°C in the summer.
-Adults During spring distributed Prefer sandy habitats; can be Most adults are caught widely over the continental found in a variety of habitats over a range of shelf, from 0-360 m depth. with both mud and sand temperatures from 9- Found in depths of less than substrates, including marsh 26°C in the fall, from 4 100 m in summer and fall. creeks, seagrass beds, sand 13°C in the winter, from Generally are found at depths flats, among dock pilings.
-2-20°C in the spring, greater than 70 m in winter.
-Summer flounder will hide in and from 9-27°C in the vegetation to ambush prey. summer.
+Life Stage Habitat Substrate Temperature Eggs Eggs are pelagic and buoyant, Pelagic Most abundant in the mostly at depths of 30-70 m in water column where the fall, as far down as 110 m in bottom temperatures are the winter, and from 10-30 m in between 12 and 19°C. the spring.
+Larvae Planktonic; most abundant 19-83 Dominant in sandy Larvae have been found km from shore at depths of substrates or where in temperatures ranging around 10-70 m.
+From October there was a transition from 0-23°C, but are to May larvae and postlarvae from fine sand to silt most abundant between migrate inshore to coastal and and clay.
+9 and 18°C. estuarine nursery areas.
+Juveniles Juveniles are distributed inshore Dominant in sandy Most juveniles are and in many estuaries throughout substrates or in caught over a range of their range during spring, transition areas from temperatures from 10- summer, and fall. fine sand to silt and 27°C in the fall, from 3- clay.
+Juvenile and adult 13°C in the winter, from summer flounder will 3-17°C in the spring, hide in vegetation to and from 10-27°C in the ambush prey. summer.
+Adults During spring distributed widely Prefer sandy habitats; Most adults are caught over the continental shelf, from can be found in a over a range of 0-360 m depth.
+Found in depths variety of habitats with temperatures from 9- of less than 100 m in summer both mud and sand 26°C in the fall, from 4- and fall.
+Generally are found at substrates, including 13°C in the winter, from depths greater than 70 m in marsh creeks, seagrass 2-20°C in the spring, winter. beds, sand flats, among and from 9-27°C in the